 You must pay tax on the money you put into a pension plan.

-Taking money out of a pension plan is considered income, and you have to pay income tax.
+Taking money out of a pension plan is considered income, and you must pay income tax.

 What is the Net Investment Income Tax?